Allergies in dogs: Flea allergy dermatitis

 Flea allergy dermatitis is caused by the bite of a flea.
 The primary cause is due to the flea's saliva that is injected into the feeding site, triggering an immune response in the dog.
 This may include redness of the skin and pruritus, causing the dog to scratch, bite, and lick parts of the body, most commonly the base of the tail, abdomen, and head.
 A dog may find it soothing to be bathed in cool water with a shampoo designed for flea treatment.
 If the dog has self-mutilated by chewing or scratching, antibiotics may be needed, depending on the severity of the problem.

 Bacterial hypersensitivity

 Bacterial hypersensitivity is caused by an exaggerated immune system response to the natural flora normally found on the skin, like Staphylococcus bacteria.
 It may be identified by red blotches, pus pockets, hair loss and a skin formation that looks like ringworm, called epidermal collarettes.
 Typically, bacterial allergies are secondary to other problems the dog may have, such as parasitism or hormonal disorders.

 Contact allergies

-Contact allergies are the least common type of allergies.
-It results from direct contact with the allergen.
+Contact allergies are the rarest form, alleviated by cessation of contact.
 The signs of contact allergies are very similar to those of flea allergies - skin irritation at the point of contact and itching.
 Sources of allergens include, but are not limited to, the synthetic materials in bedding, plants, pesticides, or household cleaning products.
-Removing the source of the allergen is usually sufficient in solving the problem.